 Have you ever wondered what is too much fitness for youth soccer players?
-Just in the last month I could tell you half a dozen fitness horror stories I’ve heard from other coaches and players.
+I could tell you dozens of fitness horror stories from other coaches and players.
 It’s upsetting to hear that coaches are making youth players run more than college and pros.
 It goes to show how much these kids love soccer.
-Fitness is needed, but it needs to be done more with a ball and fit into regular training sessions.
+Fitness is needed, but it should only be done in a 2 week window, not 2 or 3 months.

 A few youth soccer fitness stories